Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Methodology

 \subsection{Overview}

-The goal of our method is to adapt the frozen CLIP model for deepfake detection task by solely learning a single visual prompt.
-Formally, given a well-trained CLIP model (including the image encoder $E_I(\cdot)$ and the text encoder $E_T(\cdot)$), we learn a single visual prompt $\boldsymbol{\delta}$ for adapting the frozen $E_I(\cdot)$ and $E_T(\cdot)$ to identify deepfakes.
-To achieve this, we propose \textit{Input Transformation} and \textit{Face2Text Prompts}, which solely process the image and text before inputting $E_I(\cdot)$ and $E_T(\cdot)$, respectively.
-During evaluation, the optimized $\boldsymbol{\delta}$ is added to the input images to enhance the visual clues of identifying deepfakes.
-In this way, we harness the power of learned perturbations to guide the CLIP model to focus the deepfake detection task while preserving its inner parameters.
-The overall framework is depicted in Figure \ref{fig:pipeline}.
+This paper proposes RepDFD, which reprograms the pre-trained vision language model CLIPs for deepfake detection without altering internal parameters.
+Given a well-trained CLIP model (including the image encoder $E_I$ and the text encoder $E_T$), it introduces visual and textual prompts on the inputs for adapting the frozen $E_I$ and $E_T$ to identify deepfakes.
+To achieve this, we propose two modules, \textit{Input Transformation} and \textit{Face2Text Prompts}, which process the image and text before inputting to $E_I$ and $E_T$, respectively.
+In this way, we harness the power of the model reprograming to guide the CLIP model to focus on the deepfake detection task while preserving its inner parameters and pre-trained knowledge.
+The overall framework is depicted in Fig. \ref{fig:pipeline}.
 In what follows, we elaborate on the details of \textit{Input Transformation}, \textit{Face2Text Prompts} and the optimization pipeline.